1. What is a roundtable?

-- On each call, we can have a maximum of 8 people having their camera ON at the same time
+- For non-moderated sessions, we can have a maximum of 8 people with their cameras ON at the same time

 - If the limit is reached, attendees will see the Camera button disabled

-- On each call, we can have a maximum of 50 people with their microphone ON at the same time
+- On each call, we can have a maximum of 50 people with their microphones ON at the same time

 The Organizer can import a background image that will be visible behind everyone in the room.
 For example, it is ideal if you want to feature sponsors.